Is My Online Business Idea Viable?

 Q3.
 What is the level of Online Competition for Your Online Business Topic?

 Q4.
-Is Your Business Idea in a Steady or Growing Market?
-Is There Scope for Innovation Now or in the Near Future?
+Is Your Business Idea in a Steady or Growing Market, also, Is There Scope for Innovation Now or in the Near Future?

 The main lesson here is to ensure you’re not focusing on the Mature or Declining markets without a good strategy behind this decision.

 Are you in a competitive market with low-value items, or in a niche with average-priced products and moderate competition?
 Have you researched the tools and costs required to operate your business on its specified platform?
 It’s crucial to assess the potential for profits from the outset.
-If not possible before starting, evaluate the business’s viability 3-6 months post-launch.
-During this time, test promotions and explore ways to pivot the business (see my Online Business Model Builder) to increase revenue over time.
+If this assessment is not possible before establishing the business, evaluate its viability 3-6 months post-launch.
+During this time, test promotions and explore ways to pivot the business (see my Guide mentioned in Question 3) to increase revenue over time.

 Q6.
-Are you Working on Your Online Business while juggling other commitments, particularly a full-time job?
+Are you Working on Your Business while juggling other commitments, particularly a full-time job?

 If your planned online business relies on your physical presence, such as needing to respond promptly to potential customers, you may be setting yourself up for failure.
 I plan to release a post about Passive Income shortly, discussing the importance of these business types for individuals setting up a business with full-time commitments.
 I will also address challenges you might encounter when expanding your business.